apache/pekko/docs/src/main/paradox/remoting-artery.md

 The `aeron-dir` must match the directory you started the media driver with, i.e. the `aeron.dir` property.

-Several Akka applications can then be configured to use the same media driver by pointing to the same directory.
+Several Pekko applications can then be configured to use the same media driver by pointing to the same directory.

-Note that if the media driver process is stopped the Akka applications that are using it will also be stopped.
+Note that if the media driver process is stopped the Pekko applications that are using it will also be stopped.

 ### Aeron Tuning